ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 prepossession and ignorance, and driven reason away, where either were concerned.
 Till this moment I never knew myself."

-From herself to Jane--from Jane to Bingley, her thoughts were in a line which soon brought to her recollection that Mr. Darcy's explanation there had appeared very insufficient, and she read it again.
+From herself to Jane -- from Jane to Bingley, her thoughts were in a line which soon brought to her recollection that Mr. Darcy's explanation there had appeared very insufficient, and she read it again.
 Widely different was the effect of a second perusal.
 How could she deny that